david-vanderson/dvui/README.md

     ```

 #### Drawbacks
-- Hard to do fire-and-forget:
+- Hard to do fire-and-forget
   - For example, showing a dialog with an error message from code that won't be run next frame
   - DVUI includes a retained mode space for dialogs and toasts for this
-- Hard to do dialog sequence:
+- Hard to do dialog sequence
   - Retained mode GUIs can run a modal dialog recursively so that dialog code can only exist in a single function
   - DVUI's retained dialogs can be chained together for this